Fraud in the Inducement as a Defense to Fidelity and Surety Claims

-Most states which have statutes governing rescission for fraud follow common law principles and permit rescission for an innocent misrepresentation which is material as well as for a misrepresentation made with the intent to deceive 32 The Arkansas statute is typical and provides as follows:
+Most states which have statutes governing rescission for fraud follow common law principles and permit rescission for an innocent misrepresentation which is material as well as for a misrepresentation made with the intent to deceive.
+The Arkansas statute is typical and provides as follows:

-(2) Material either to the acceptance of the risk or to the hazard assumed by the insurer; or
+- Material either to the acceptance of the risk or to the hazard assumed by the insurer; or

-(3) The insurer in good faith would either not have issued the policy or contract, or would not have issued a policy or contract at the premium rate as applied for, or would not have issued a policy or contract in as large an amount or would not have provided coverage with respect to the hazard resulting in the loss if the true facts had been made known to the insurer required either by the application for the policy or contract or otherwise.
+- The insurer in good faith would either not have issued the policy or contract, or would not have issued a policy or contract at the premium rate as applied for, or would not have issued a policy or contract in as large an amount or would not have provided coverage with respect to the hazard resulting in the loss if the true facts had been made known to the insurer as required either by the application for the policy or contract or otherwise.

 In such jurisdictions, an innocent misrepresentation which meets the applicable materiality test will suffice.
-34 In New York, an innocent material misrepresentation renders an insurance contract void from the outset.
-35 California provides by statute that " (c)oncealment, whether intentional or unintentional, entitles the injured parry to rescind insurance” 36 and that “[if] a representation is false in a material point, whether affirmative or promissory, the injured party is entitled to rescind the contract from the time the representation becomes false.”37 Though using different language, the Illinois statute is to the same effect; it provides that no “misrepresentation or false warranty shall defeat or avoid the policy unless it shall have been made with actual intent to deceive or materially affects either the acceptance of the risk or the hazard assumed by the company.”
-The effect, however, is the same, intent to deceive is not required.
+In New York, an innocent material misrepresentation renders an insurance contract void from the outset.
+California provides by statute that “[c]oncealment, whether intentional or unintentional, entitles the injured party to rescind insurance” and that “[if] a representation is false in a material point, whether affirmative or promissory, the injured party is entitled to rescind the contract from the time the representation becomes false.”
+Though using different language, the Illinois statute is to the same effect; it provides that no “misrepresentation or false warranty shall defeat or avoid the policy unless it shall have been made with actual intent to deceive or materially affects either the acceptance of the risk or the hazard assumed by the company.”
+The effect, however, is the same: intent to deceive is not required.

 The strictest states, which appear to be in the minority, require that in all cases there be some proof of intent to deceive in order for an insurer to rescind a fidelity bond or other insurance contract.
-The Louisiana statute, for instance, provides that “no oral or written misrepresentation or warranty made in the negotiation of an insurance contract, by the insured or in his behalf, shall be deemed material or defeat or void the contract or prevent it attaching, unless the misrepresentation or warranty is made with the intent to deceive.”
-The courts in Missouri, which does not have a statute governing rescission of insurance policies, apply a doctrine of “false swearing," which requires proof that the insured made the representation with an intent to deceive the insurer.40
+The Louisiana statue, for instance, provides that “no oral or written misrepresentation or warranty made in the negotiation of an insurance contract, by the insured or in his behalf, shall be deemed material or defeat or void the contract or prevent it attaching, unless the misrepresentation or warranty is made with the intent to deceive.”
+The courts in Missouri, which does not have a statute governing rescission of insurance policies, apply a doctrine of “false swearing” which requires proof that the insured made the representation with an intent to deceive the insurer.

 2. Equitable Fraud

 Equitable fraud, however, distinguishes between subjective and objective questions on the application.
 Objective questions seek information within the applicant’s knowledge, such as whether the applicant has been examined or treated by a physician.
 Subjective questions seek to probe the applicant’s state of mind and are concerned with more ambiguous issues, such as what is the state of the applicant’s health or whether the applicant has or has had a specified disease or illness.
 Answers to subjective questions do not constitute equitable fraud if the question is directed toward probing the knowledge of the applicant and determining the state of his mind and . . . the answer is a correct statement of the applicant’s knowledge and belief.

 The Restatement (Third) of Suretyship & Guaranty provides:

-§4.
+§ 74.
 Fidelity Coverage

 Unless the contract creating the secondary obligation or the circumstances indicate to the contrary, when (i) the principal obligor is an employee of the obligee and (ii) the underlying obligation is the faithful performance of the principal obligor's duties to the obligee, the obligee is treated for purposes of § 12 (When Secondary Obligation Is Voidable Due to Misrepresentation) as having induced the secondary obligor's assent to the secondary obligation by representing to the secondary obligor that the obligee was unaware of any previous acts by the principal obligor that would have breached the underlying obligation.